-Exhibitors limited to Custer County and adjoining counties.
+Exhibitors limited to the 14 counties of Eastern Montana and adjoining counties.
 Amateurs only, amateurs are those who are not employed in crafts.
 Only one entry to each lot.
 For those entering a large number of exhibits, please try to bring them early in the week to insure proper arrangement in the department.